PSTN network topology: Class 2 (Sectional Center)

-Class 3 (primary center)
+Class 3 (Primary Center)

 The class 3 office was the Primary Center (PC).
 Calls being made beyond the limits of a small geographical area where circuits are not connected directly between class 4 toll offices would be passed from the toll center to the primary center.
 These locations use high usage trunks to complete connection between toll centers.
 The primary center never served dial tone to the user.
 The number of primary centers in the network fluctuated from time to time, ranging between 150 and 230.

-Class 4 (toll center)
+Class 4 (Toll Center)

 The class 4 office is the Toll Center (TC), Toll Point (TP), or Intermediate Point (IP).
 A call going between two end offices not directly connected, or whose direct trunks are busy, is routed through the toll center.
 The toll center is also used to connect to the long-distance network for calls where added costs are incurred, such as operator handled services.
 This toll center may also be called the tandem office because calls have to pass through this location to get to another part of the network.
 Toll centers might have been operated either as interstate facilities, under the operation of AT&T Long Lines (GTE in a few cases), or by local telephone companies, handling long-distance traffic to points within a particular operating company territory.
 Class 4 offices continue to exist, although with considerable changes, as they handle local exchange company interconnections, locally charged or long-distance rated, or provide facilities for connection to long-distance company points of presence.

 Class 5 (local exchange)

 The class 5 office is the local exchange or end office.
 It delivers dial tone to the customer.
 The end office, also called a branch exchange, is the closest connection to the end customer.
 Over 19,000 end offices in the United States alone provide basic dial tone services.

-In modern times only the terms Class 4 and Class 5 are much used, as any tandem office is referred to as a Class 4.
-This change was prompted in great part by changes in the power of switches and the relative cost of transmission, both of which tended to flatten the switch hierarchy.
+In modern times only the terms Class 4 and Class 5 are much used, as any tandem office is referred to as a Class 4 system.
+This change was prompted in part by changes in the power of switches and the relative cost of transmission, both of which tended to flatten the switch hierarchy.
 The breakup of the Bell System, and the need for each of the surviving regional operating companies to handle long-distance interconnections, also promoted the inclusion of inter-regional and international processing through larger Class 4 offices.